engrit-illinois/Audit-StaleADComputersInOU/README.md

 	This script supports the -WhatIf flag, but know that it will make the output very hard to read.
 	To reload the script as a module after making an edit when the module is already loaded, use: `PS> Import-Module <script>.psm1 -Force`
 	By Matt Seng (mseng3) and Kaiwen Xue (kxue2), Summer 2019

+# Notes
+- By mseng3.
+See my other projects here: https://github.com/mmseng/code-compendium.